-The basic layout of the dial of the Conservation Auto is also nearly identical to that of the Hamilton Khaki Pioneer chronograph watch, save for the color: instead of charcoal grey, this job is toned in a more “historic” beige color.
+The basic layout of the dial of the Conservation Auto is also nearly identical to that of the Khaki Pioneer chronograph, save for the color: instead of charcoal grey, this job is toned in a more “historic” beige color.

-Yes, as you can see on the pictures, the watch features a bi-compax layout, which is characteristic of vintage chronographs from the 1930s.
+Yes, the watch features a bi-compax layout, which is characteristic of vintage chronographs from the 1930s.

 There is a subsidiary seconds indicator at 9 o’clock and a standard 30-minute chronograph counter at 3 o’clock.

 You may have already noticed the difference between the hands on the indicators.
-While the small seconds sub-dial sports a simple stick-shaped hand, the chrono counter has a more prominent arrow-shaped pointer.
+While the small seconds sub-dial sports a simple stick-shaped hand, the chronograph counter has a more prominent arrow-shaped pointer.

 However, the main thing of interest here is the ETA Caliber H31 automatic movement that powers the timekeeper.

-Compared to the ETA Valjoux 7753 self-winding chronograph caliber, the ETA Caliber H31 is equipped with a larger mainspring barrel that allowed for a much longer power reserve of whole 60 hours.
+Compared to the ETA Valjoux 7753, the ETA Caliber H31 is equipped with a larger mainspring barrel that allowed for a much longer power reserve of the whole 60 hours.

 The second modification that resulted in better accuracy is a reversed (also known as “glittered”) spiral.

-By the way, the same movement powers the new Hamilton Pan Europ Chronograph watch that was presented earlier this year as well as some other fresh offerings from the brand.
+By the way, the same movement powers the 2011 Pan Europ Chronograph as well as some other fresh offerings from the brand.

 As for the price and availability, both are is still to be officially announced.

-The only thing that seems to be clear is that this one is not going to be a limited edition: they will produce as many watches as they will be able to sell.
+The only thing that is clear is that this one is not going to be a limited edition: they will produce as many watches as they will be able to sell.